Charitable giving and volunteering

-Standard Life Aberdeen operates in partnership with charities in the local communities in which we operate, nationally in the UK, and globally with a focus on emerging markets.
-Our funding is directed to have a meaningful and measurable impact that aligns with the strategic interest of our business.
-We deliberately seek partnerships that engage our employees and provide an opportunity for them to use their time and skills to create additional value.
-In support of this, we provide paid volunteering leave to our people.
+We work in partnership with charities in the local communities in which we operate, nationally in the UK, and globally with a focus on emerging markets.
+Our funding is directed to have a meaningful and measurable impact that aligns with the purpose of our business.
+We deliberately seek partnerships that engage our employees and provide an opportunity for them to use their time and skills.

-Standard Life partners with charities that focus on building skills, confidence and experience which help break down barriers that people may face when gaining employment or understanding finances.
+We partner with charities including The Prince’s Trust and Career Ready that focus on building skills, confidence and experience which help break down barriers that people may face when gaining employment or understanding finances.